 The TASC Force program focuses on helping young adults to design, build, and implement youth-led programming that enhances science understanding and passion for the natural world.
 The program’s experiences help youth volunteers explore, explain, and sustain life by providing opportunities to learn from the Academy’s scientists, youth professionals, and the institution's numerous scientific assets.
 Primary TASC Force activities include:

 - Creating public programs that teach science to the Academy’s guests

 - Deliver and facilitate science experiences on the public floor

 - Build confidence and interpersonal skills through a positive learning community

 - Participate in a variety of educational outreach opportunities across the San Francisco Bay Area

-Within TASC, the Leadership Design Team (LDT) is a smaller group of seasoned program participants who want to challenge themselves by leading the creation of public programs used by the their TASC peers.
+Within TASC Force, the Leadership Design Team (LDT) is a smaller group of experienced program participants who want to challenge themselves by leading the creation of public programs used by the their TASC Force peers.
 LDT designs interactive programs for the public floor that push the boundaries of what it means to engage with exhibits.
 In addition to creating the public programming used by the TASC Force, this group of leaders has the opportunity to build leadership and peer mentoring skills alongside the Academy’s staff.